aws-samples/sample-one-click-generative-ai-solutions/docs/solutions/generative-ai-use-cases-update.en.md

 sagemaker-user@default:~/generative-ai-use-cases$
 ```

-## Steps for Updating GenU from the Second Time Onwards {#second-time-update}
+### Steps for Second and Subsequent GenU Updates {#second-time-update}

-This section introduces the steps for updating GenU from the second time onwards using SageMaker Code Editor.
-While the first time used git clone, the second time onwards has different steps since it's already cloned.
+This section introduces the steps for second and subsequent GenU updates using SageMaker Code Editor.
+While the first time used git clone, the second time has different steps since it's already cloned.
 After opening SageMaker Code Editor, open the GenU directory with Open Folder.

 ![genu-update-repeat-01](../assets/images/solutions/generative-ai-use-cases-update/genu-update-repeat-01.png)

 !!!
 Warning
-    Open `packages/cdk/parameter.ts` and note down the values of `dev`, `staging`, and `prod`. **Be careful not to forget to take notes, as recovery is difficult if lost!**
+    Open `packages/cdk/parameter.ts` and note down the values of `dev`, `staging`, and `prod`. **If you lose them, recovery is difficult, so be careful not to forget to take notes!**

 ![genu-update-repeat-02](../assets/images/solutions/generative-ai-use-cases-update/genu-update-repeat-02.png)

-Move to the git cloned directory.
+Navigate to the directory where you did git clone.

 ```shell
 cd /home/sagemaker-user/generative-ai-use-cases/
 ```

-Reset all file contents edited in Code Editor to their original state.
-Please note that if you have edited files other than `parameter.ts`, they will all be lost.
+Reset all content of files edited in Code Editor to their original state.
+Please note that if you edited files other than `parameter.ts`, they will all be lost.

 ```shell
 git reset --hard
 ```

-Get the latest version source code with the following command:
+Get the latest version source code with the following command.

 ```shell
 git pull
 ```

-Resolve dependencies with npm ci:
+Resolve dependencies with npm ci.

 ```shell
 npm ci
 ```

 Edit the `parameter.ts` file.
-Restore the previously saved values of `dev`, `staging`, and `prod`.
+Restore the `dev`, `staging`, and `prod` values you saved earlier.
 ![genu-update-repeat-02](../assets/images/solutions/generative-ai-use-cases-update/genu-update-repeat-02.png)

 Update GenU.
 The `env=dev` parameter specifies the Environment name you want to deploy.
 The default is dev.

 ```shell
 npm run cdk:deploy:quick -- -c env=dev